MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidpi/ns-hidpi-_hidp_caps.md

 ### -field InputReportByteLength

 Specifies the maximum size, in bytes, of all the input reports.
 Includes the report ID, which is prepended to the report data.
+If report ID is not used, the ID value is zero.

 ### -field OutputReportByteLength

 Specifies the maximum size, in bytes, of all the output reports.
 Includes the report ID, which is prepended to the report data.
+If report ID is not used, the ID value is zero.

 ### -field FeatureReportByteLength

 Specifies the maximum length, in bytes, of all the feature reports.
 Includes the report ID, which is prepended to the report data.
+If report ID is not used, the ID value is zero.

 ### -field Reserved